Shakespeare's plays: Shakespeare and the textual problem

 Unlike his contemporary Ben Jonson, Shakespeare did not have direct involvement in publishing his plays and produced no overall authoritative version of his plays before he died.
 As a result, the problem of identifying what Shakespeare actually wrote is a major concern for most modern editions.

 One of the reasons there are textual problems is that there was no copyright of writings at the time.
 As a result, Shakespeare and the playing companies he worked with did not distribute scripts of his plays, for fear that the plays would be stolen.
 This led to bootleg copies of his plays, which were often based on people trying to remember what Shakespeare had actually written.

 Textual corruptions also stemming from printers' errors, misreadings by compositors, or simply wrongly scanned lines from the source material litter the Quartos and the First Folio.
-Additionally, in an age before standardized spelling, Shakespeare often wrote a word several times in a different spelling, and this may have contributed to some of the transcribers' confusion.
+Additionally, in an age before standardised spelling, Shakespeare often wrote a word several times in a different spelling, and this may have contributed to some of the transcribers' confusion.
 Modern editors have the task of reconstructing Shakespeare's original words and expurgating errors as far as possible.

 In some cases the textual solution presents few difficulties.
 In the case of Macbeth for example, scholars believe that someone (probably Thomas Middleton) adapted and shortened the original to produce the extant text published in the First Folio, but that remains the only known text of the play.
 In others the text may have become manifestly corrupt or unreliable (Pericles or Timon of Athens) but no competing version exists.
-The modern editor can only regularize and correct erroneous readings that have survived into the printed versions.
+The modern editor can only regularise and correct erroneous readings that have survived into the printed versions.

 The textual problem can, however, become rather complicated.
 Modern scholarship now believes Shakespeare to have modified his plays through the years, sometimes leading to two existing versions of one play.
 To provide a modern text in such cases, editors must face the choice between the original first version and the later, revised, usually more theatrical version.
 In the past editors have resolved this problem by conflating the texts to provide what they believe to be a superior Ur-text, but critics now argue that to provide a conflated text would run contrary to Shakespeare's intentions.
 In King Lear for example, two independent versions, each with their own textual integrity, exist in the Quarto and the Folio versions.
 Shakespeare's changes here extend from the merely local to the structural.
 Hence the Oxford Shakespeare, published in 1986 (second edition 2005), provides two different versions of the play, each with respectable authority.
 The problem exists with at least four other Shakespearean plays (Henry IV, Part 1; Hamlet; Troilus and Cressida; and Othello).